 3. Select the Correct Box

 Whatever your products are, choosing the appropriate shipping box is essential.
 Glass candles primarily require this even if you are using customized boxes.
 You should use a corrugated box if your candles come in glass.
 Because candle box material matters a lot in shipping candles around.
 Be sure to leave two inches of cushioning between the glass candle and the box.

 Using a box that is too tight may break the glass candle.
 Make sure the box fits snugly.
 It shouldn’t move around when you shake it.
 In addition to packing peanuts, bubble wrap, or paper, you should fill the box to ensure its safety.
 You can also ship a single candle in a flat-rate envelope if the package fits inside.
 Utilize reliable shipping supplies, such as Perishable labels despite the packaging.
 You can also write “Do Not Stack” on the outer packaging of the boxes.

 4. Choose Shipping Options

 Use express shipping if you want to avoid candles melting in transit.
 With these services, candles don’t sit in hot trucks or poorly sorted facilities for a prolonged period.
 Your customers will appreciate tracking their delivery – they won’t have to wait hours for their candles to unpack because they’ve been sitting in the sun for hours.

 For how to pack glass candles for shipping, the following is an additional tip for packaging glass candles for their final appearance.
 The first impression is crucial to any business.
-For example, the perfect Christmas gift is a candle, which will never let you down.
 You can include a customized touch when you pack candles in plain boxes.
-Packing candles in decorative tissue paper or wrapping them with ribbon or string to give your customers a branded, enjoyable experience.
+Packing candles in decorative tissue paper or wrapping them with ribbon or string gives your customers a branded, enjoyable experience.